 Recording, Filters and Playback

-Information on recording, playing back, exporting and applying filters watch the video above, or read our article on the topic here.
+For more Information on recording, playing back, exporting and applying filters watch the video above, or read our article on the topic here.

 You can export your recordings in a variety of file and skeleton formats.
 Please see this article for more information.

 Rokoko Studio Live (Real-Time Data Streaming to the plugins)